 When their flight out of Bellingham Airport was delayed, a Canadian couple took a taxi to the Bellis Fair Mall to go shopping.
 After the cab driver dropped them off in a loading area at the mall, the woman was struck by an armored vehicle owned by Kenneth L. Kellar Truck Lines.
 With the assistance of Mark Wilner and Jeff Thomas, the woman and her husband successfully sued Kellar Truck Lines.
 The case resulted in a $1.3 million jury verdict for the plaintiffs.

-Successful litigation requires good judgment—and there’s no substitute for hard, ‘roll up your sleeves’ work.
-You also have to be ‘biggest person’ in the courtroom, meaning that honesty and fairness—at all times—is crucial.
-If your opponent, judge, or jury don't trust you, you’ve lost.
+Successful litigation requires good judgment—and there’s no substitute for hard, roll-up-your-sleeves work.
+You also have to be "biggest person" in the courtroom, meaning that honesty and fairness—at all times—is crucial.
+If your opponent, judge, or jury doesn't trust you, you’ve lost.